 The irradiation sequence in Fig. 3 has the objective to study the capability of the OF to follow dose rate variations without interruptions in the exposition to ionizing radiation.
-It is composed of 10 5-min steps at different dose rates (from 0.037, to 14.22 Gy/s) in ascending order, and then repeated in descending order.
-In this paper, this procedure will be referred to as "DRstep".
+It is composed of ten 5-min steps at different dose rates (from 0.037 to 14.22 Gy/s) in ascending order and then repeated in descending order.
+In this article, this procedure will be referred to as "DRstep."

-D. Effects of pre-irradiation at 1 MGy and 2 MGy
+D. Effects of Preirradiation at 1 and 2 MGy

-To further investigate the RIA response of the Vascade fiber for a possible implementation as a reusable radiation detector able to provide some dosimetry information, the irradiation procedures of Fig. 2 and 3 were repeated a second time on the same sample after it was irradiated up to 1 MGy (at 17 Gy/s for 17 hours) and then a third time after another MGy of dose was deposited, up to 2 MGy, with the same dose rate.
-In these two cases, to consider the first irradiation as a pre-treatment, the reference signal used to calculate the RIA is the one acquired just before the start of the new irradiation sequence.
-All these measurements were repeated 2 times for the sake of reproducibility.
+To further investigate the RIA response of the Vascade fiber for a possible implementation as a reusable radiation detector able to provide some dosimetry information, the irradiation procedures of Figs. 2 and 3 were repeated a second time on the same sample after it was irradiated up to 1 MGy (at 17 Gy/s for 17 h) and then a third time after another milligray of dose was deposited, up to 2 MGy, with the same dose rate.
+In these two cases, to consider the first irradiation as a pretreatment, the reference signal used to calculate the RIA is the one acquired just before the start of the new irradiation sequence.
+All these measurements were repeated two times for the sake of reproducibility.
 The figures on this article show the results of the second time the measurements were repeated.

-E. Estimation of T{on} and T{off}
+E. Estimation of $T{on}$ and $T{off}$

-To conclude the analysis of the kinetics of the irradiation procedure "5min", we evaluated the time delay response of the fiber to irradiation.
-To do so, we extracted from the measured RIA kinetics the amount of time that took the signal at the highest dose rate (14 Gy/s, only one dose rate for the sake of clarity) to go from 10% to 90% of the average value of the peak, namely the turn-on time (T{ON}), and the amount of time the RIA needs to go from 90% to 10% of the average value of the peak, namely the turn-off time (T{OFF}).
-This approach allows quantification of the transient response of this OF to intermittent irradiations and highlights the impact of different pre-treatments on it.
+To conclude the analysis of the kinetics of the irradiation procedure "5 min," we evaluated the time delay response of the fiber to irradiation.
+To do so, we extracted from the measured RIA kinetics the amount of time that took the signal at the highest dose rate (14 Gy/s, only one dose rate for the sake of clarity) to go from 10% to 90% of the average value of the peak, namely, the turn-on time ( $T{ON}$ ), and the amount of time the RIA needs to go from 90% to 10% of the average value of the peak, namely, the turn-off time ( $T{OFF}$ ).
+This approach allows quantification of the transient response of this OF to intermittent irradiations and highlights the impact of different pretreatments on it.